nezihatklc/Local_Greengrocer_Application/rules.md

 ### 5.2 Delivery Completion
 - Carrier MUST enter delivery date
-- Order MUST be marked as delivered
+- Order MUST be marked as delivered"
 - Customer MUST be able to rate the carrier

 ---